-Budget phones are everywhere in 2020 and one of the most awaited contenders has just launched.
-The Google Pixel 4a is known for its simplicity, a drop-dead $349 price point, and the same amazing camera performance Pixel phones are known for.
+Budget phones are all the hype, and these two are industry favorites.
+The Google Pixel 4a is known for its simplicity, a drop-dead $349 MSRP, and the same amazing camera performance Pixel phones are known for.
 It could very well be the best camera phone at its price range, but there is another main competitor with an incredible camera already in the mid-range market: Apple’s iPhone SE.

 |Pixel 4a||iPhone SE|